 I'm aware of a kickback situation at the company I work for.
 Should I go directly to the authorities?
 If your company is taking kickbacks, consider going to the government and explaining that you just found out about this and don't want to be involved.

-Hedding Law Firm is a federal criminal criminal defense attorney located at 16000 Ventura Blvd #1208 Encino, CA 91436.
-Contact us for a free case evaluation at (213) 542-0994.
+Hedding Law Firm, a federal criminal defense attorney located at 16000 Ventura Blvd #1208, Encino, CA 91436, is here to help.
+Call (213) 542-0994 for a free case evaluation and put your legal concerns to rest.

 Related Content: